 10. Interlock Partners

-- Industries of Focus: Financial Services, Venture Capital
+- Industries of focus: Financial services

-- Geographical Presence: Texas, New York
+- Geographical presence: Texas and New York

 - Founded: 2015

-- Portfolio Size: 24 investments
+- Portfolio size: 24 investments

 You can refer to their website here.